 Physical Education Concentration - PE02300 - .5 credits, one quarter course, unleveled.
-This class meets 4 days a week in the gym and one day a week in the classroom.
+This class meets 5 days a week in the gym.
 Proper dress is required.
-This course is designed for students, who enjoy physical activity, are athletic, and who desire a higher level of competition.
-Students will also participate in Fitnessgram fitness testing.
-Course includes:
+This course is designed for students, who enjoy physical activity, are athletically minded, and who desire a higher level of competition.
+Course includes: • Competitive gym activities, sport psychology methodology, motivation and goal setting and an overall focus of working in a group/team atmosphere towards a common goal.

-- Competitive gym activities - A variety of classroom subjects including philosophy, sport psychology, motivation and goal setting - Various field trips may require a nominal fee

 Health and Wellness - PE04000 - .5 credits, one quarter, unleveled.
-Open to 11th and 12th grade students only.
+Open to $11{th}$ and $12{th}$ grade students only.
 Class meets five days a week.
 The course will cover issues related to health decision-making throughout one's lifetime.
 Guest speakers and field trips will be incorporated into the course where appropriate.
 Various field trips may require a nominal fee.
 Topics may include but are not limited to the following: